|Teaching method||Contact hours|

 SLM-10306 Introduction to Land Degradation and Remediation or similar knowledge on this topic.

 Recommended: SLM-30306 Issues and Concepts in International Land and Water Management or other relevant courses related to Natural Resources Management in general.
-In addition, GIS skills to process model results is recommended.
+In addition, GIS skills to process model results are recommended.

 Water erosion is one of the most important and widespread soil degradation processes worldwide, which may threaten food security for many people.
 Water erosion is particular important on sloping lands in semi-arid, humid tropical and temperate areas.
 Controlling water erosion requires a thorough understanding of the processes involved and an ability to quantify sediment transport rates.
 Erosion models are used to better understand the processes of soil erosion and to assess the effect of soil and water conservation measures, land use change and climate effects.